 It is with great enthusiasm and support that we welcome you to the 2023-2024 academic year at the University of Miami School of Nursing and Health Studies.
-This promises to be an exciting year of challenging experiences and educational opportunities designed to provide you with the knowledgeand skills to become a creative, competent, and compassionate graduate.
-At SONHS, we share theuniversity's common purpose to transform lives through teaching, research, and service.
+This promises to be an exciting year of challenging experiences and educational opportunities designed to provide you with the knowledge and skills to become a creative, competent, and compassionate graduate.
+At SONHS, we share the university's common purpose to transform lives through education, research, innovation, and service.
 We are glad you are a part of the student body and look forward to meeting you and facilitating your academic journey towards achievement of the BSN degree.
 Prepare for your life to be transformed!